pivotal-cf/pivotal-ui/docs/components/Flyout.md

 and the body are set with the `header` and `children` properties, respectively.
 The behavior of the icon button is defined through the `onHide` callback.

+The flyout will overlay its first parent that has position `relative`.

 ## Examples

 ```jsx